s3782534/int-char-conversion-practise/README.md

 The program will prompt the user to either insert an integer or a unicode character, depending on the mode.
 The program will then convert it to the other type.

-The mode the program is in is selected once the program is started, or can be passed as an input parameter.
+The mode the program is in is selected once the program is started.
 Since rust uses unicode for the characters, the integers will have to be in that format, but since it is backwards compatible with ASCHII those values will work as well.

 ## Why was this created?